drunderscore/GTA-Research/Fade-Out-Buffering.md

 With `SCRIPT_1` stuck in a loop, let us start `SCRIPT_2` which is completely identical to `SCRIPT_1`.
 Now `SCRIPT_2` will call `DO_SCREEN_FADE_OUT(800);` and after 800 ms `SCRIPT_1` will consume `if(IS_SCREEN_FADED_OUT())` and fade in the screen.
 Since the screen is faded in now, `SCRIPT_2` is now stuck in `while(true)` waiting for the next successful fade out.

 With that, we successfully chained fade out buffering to the `SCRIPT_2`.

-That's exactly what happens in the [Example Video]().
+That's exactly what happens in the [Example Video](https://youtu.be/NexXs8VTJTY).

+`vehicle_gen_controller` initiates the fade out, few frames later mission failed screen fades the screen back in and finally we buffer `ob_huffing_gas` which we execute later by entering the garage and fading out again (we end up with buffered `vehicle_gen_controller` once again).

 ## The normal way scripts handle fade outs